-For appeals of any policy violations that occur while a resident is on disciplinary probation, or appeals of Section A sanctions, said resident will receive a letter from the Residence Coordinator recommending eviction.
+For appeals of any policy violations that occur while a resident is on disciplinary probation, or appeals of Section A sanctions, said resident will receive a letter from the Student Experience Coordinator recommending eviction.
 Appeals to this eviction will be heard by a committee comprised of:

-- The Director, Student and Residence Services who will act as chair of the committee and will only vote in case of a tie (in the absence of the Director, Student and Residence Services, the Supervisor, Residence and Conference Services will chair the committee)
+- The Executive Director Student Life who will act as chair of the committee and will only vote in case of a tie (in the absence of the Executive Director Student Life, the Supervisor, Residence Service and Student Engagement will chair the committee)

-- An Augustana Student and Residence Services Staff member (not the Residence Coordinator)
+- An Augustana Student and Residence Services Staff member (not the Student Experience Coordinator)

 - A representative from the Augustana Students’ Association